Does a Roof Need a Ridge Vent?

 Now the house needs a new roof, and the contractor is recommending that Pizza’s sister install a ridge vent.

-“I have learned here (building science articles here on this web site by Joe Lstiburek) that in her case ridge vents are unnecessary and actually detrimental to cooling the attic space/roof when you already have gable and soffit vents, something to do with gable vents overpowering the vented soffits,” Pizza writes in a post at Fine Homebuilding’s Breaktime forum.
+“I have learned here (building science articles by Joe Lstiburek) that in her case ridge vents are unnecessary and actually detrimental to cooling the attic space/roof when you already have gable and soffit vents, something to do with gable vents overpowering the vented soffits,” Pizza writes in a post at Fine Homebuilding’s Breaktime forum.

 “Should I tell my sister that she can tell the contractor to NOT install the ridge vents?”